Ahmed5720/CBCT-Guided-3DGR-CT/README.md

 <!-- e.g. -->

-This project extends **3DGR-CT** — a sparse-view CT reconstruction method based on 3D Gaussian representations — by investigating a novel initialization strategy: replacing the standard **Filtered Back-Projection (FBP)** prior with a real **Cone-Beam CT (CBCT)** volume.
+This project extends **3DGR-CT**: a sparse-view CT reconstruction method based on 3D Gaussian representations, by investigating a simple initialization strategy: replacing the standard **Filtered Back-Projection (FBP)** prior with a real **Cone-Beam CT (CBCT)** volume.

-The core hypothesis is that a real CBCT, despite its scatter artifacts and HU inaccuracies, provides more anatomically faithful tissue boundaries than FBP computed from only 20 simulated X-ray views — leading to better-placed Gaussians and improved reconstruction quality.
+Our hypothesis is that a real CBCT, despite its scatter artifacts and HU inaccuracies, provides more anatomically faithful tissue boundaries than FBP computed from only 20 simulated X-ray views which leads to better-placed Gaussians and improved reconstruction quality.

 ---